munoztd0/Workshops_Prog/README.md

 - *Statistics*: Do we need to show some statistical measures in the visualization like measures of central tendency, spread, confidence intervals?
 - *Facets*: Do we need to create subplots based on specific data dimensions?

-We will use different real world example to apply these concepts, such as:
+We will use different real world example to apply these concepts, adn learn which appropriate visualizations to represent your data.
 - *Correlation*: scatterplot and bubble plot
 - *Distribution*: histogram, density and boxplot.
 - *Ranking*: barplot, lollipop and treemap.